 Optional Program at Pack Forest

 Shooting Sports in an optional activity offered at Pack Forest only.
 Participants must have a signed permission slip in order to participate.
-The class is taught by Environmental Conservation Officers and camp staff.
+The class is taught by Environmental Conservation Officers when available.
+Camp staff are available at all activities to supervise campers when outside speakers are present.
 Campers do not need to complete a Sportsman Education class to participate, but many have.
 This class gives campers more exposure to firearm safety and at the same time is a great introduction for those campers who may not be as familiar or comfortable with firearms.
 The class starts by going over the safety and handling of shotguns.
 After the safety talk, each of the campers shoots at three clay targets with a shotgun.
 The campers are then taught about the safety and handling of the .22 rifles.

 After this instruction the campers are allowed to try their hand at shooting at a paper target with a rifle.
 If time allows the Conservation Officers demonstrate the handling and operation of other types of firearms such as muzzleloaders and pistols.
 After shooting has concluded for the day, the instructors then demonstrate how to clean and care for the firearms.
 The class is run once each week and the class average is 25 participants.
 Shooting Sports is a popular activity among Pack Forest campers and many report it being one of their favorite activities.

 |2||Hunter Education||Hunter Education||Hunter Education||Bowhunter Education|